prowler-cloud/prowler/docs/tutorials/aws/securityhub.md

 ```shell
 aws securityhub enable-security-hub --region <region>
 ```
-> For this command to work you will need the `securityhub:EnableSecurityHub` permission.
+???+ note
-> You will need to set the AWS region where you want to enable AWS Security Hub.
+    For this command to work you will need the `securityhub:EnableSecurityHub` permission.
+You will need to set the AWS region where you want to enable AWS Security Hub.

 Once **AWS Security Hub** is enabled you will need to enable **Prowler** as partner integration to allow **Prowler** to send findings to your AWS Security Hub.
 You have to run the following commands using the AWS CLI:

 ```shell
 aws securityhub enable-import-findings-for-product --region eu-west-1 --product-arn arn:aws:securityhub:<region>::product/prowler/prowler
 ```
-> You will need to set the AWS region where you want to enable the integration and also the AWS region also within the ARN.
+???+ note
-> For this command to work you will need the `securityhub:securityhub:EnableImportFindingsForProduct` permission.
+    You will need to set the AWS region where you want to enable the integration and also the AWS region also within the ARN.
+For this command to work you will need the `securityhub:securityhub:EnableImportFindingsForProduct` permission.

 ## Send Findings